Chapter 3. Urban, Industrial, and Divided: Socio-Economic Change, 1867-1920

 The history of labour is simultaneously the history of industry and capitalism.
 No event so announces the triumph of industrial capitalism as does the first industrialized war in 1914-1918.
 The Boer War of 1899-1902 was a testing ground for new technologies like the Maxim machine gun and some refinements in artillery.
 It was nevertheless, a conflict marked by an old-style dependency on horses for moving troops and cavalry charges.
 What erupted in 1914 was very different.
 The most industrialized nations in Europe were now capable of producing arms, motorized land and air vehicles, armed and mobile artillery (tanks), and chemical weapons, and putting them all into the field of battle.
 A century of Industrial Revolutions across the northern hemisphere brought the world to this: the possibility of killing human beings on an industrial scale.
 And it had also produced large numbers of humans to kill.

 Earlier European conflicts faced limits based on potential army size.
 There was always a balance to be struck between professional or mercenary regiments and the national armies.
 The latter became more the norm in the 19th century as the nation-state emerged.
 Nowhere was this more obvious than during the American Civil War.
-The was a development that coincided with the rise of the Dominion of Canada (and fear of the American standing army was a factor in Canada’s expansion).
+The standing army was a development that coincided with the rise of the Dominion of Canada (and fear of the American standing army was a factor in Canada’s expansion).
 There was also a trade-off, even during the Napoleonic Wars (1803-1815), between recruiting an army and depopulating the countryside.
 An army, as the saying goes, marches on its stomach.
 Early industrial nations had no recourse but to recruit from the farming population, but there was always a tipping point where too many soldiers would mean too little food.

 Industrialization didn’t resolve that conundrum but it certainly changed the shape of the problem.
 Between 1750-1900 the population of Europe and Russia grew from about 146 million to 422 million; the population of the United States in 1775 was 2.5 million and in 1914 was nearly 100 million.[1]
 Canada’s population growth was hardly less incredible: from 90,000 in 1775 it grew to nearly 8 million in 1914.
 Some of this growth particularly in North America and Russia took place on agricultural frontiers, but everywhere across the combatant countries there were now millions upon millions of industrial workers who could be pressed into service without compromising food production.
-At the same time, required essential workers.
+At the same time, essential industries required essential workers.
 Shipyards, coal mines, smelters, munitions factories, agricultural toolmakers, and the transport sector all had to be kept humming along.
 Still, strip away the so-called non-essential industries and there was a huge population of workers that might be transformed into soldiers.
 Canada alone would find 620,000 of them, only the slenderest fraction of whom were trained to be warriors before the war.

 In 1914, no one knew with certainty how long the Great War would last (see Sections 6.2, 6.3, 6.4, and 6.5).
 It was meant to be “Great” in its importance, not its length or body count.
 It would prove to be transformative in many ways globally and in Canada and this is evident in the history of Canadian working people.